 How Is Driving Under the Influence Defined in Augusta?

 Anyone whose driving is affected negatively by drugs or alcohol is guilty of driving under the influence.
-When alcohol is involved, the state of Georgia sets the “legal limit” at .08% blood alcohol concentration (BAC).
+When alcohol is involved, Georgia sets the legal limit at .08% blood alcohol concentration (BAC).

-BAC can be measured by a blood test, breath test or urine test—and it’s a very strict limit.
+BAC typically gets measured through a blood test, breath test, or urine test, and it’s a very strict limit.
 A person can have only one or two drinks and still be over the .08% threshold.

-- Marijuana, cocaine or other illegal drugs
+- Marijuana, cocaine, or other illegal drugs

 - Prescription medications that affect driving, like painkillers

 - Over-the-counter medications that cause drowsiness, like cough syrup

 Finally, the state of Georgia’s impaired driving laws maintains a “zero tolerance” policy for underage drunk drivers.
 Drivers under the age of 21 are guilty of DUI if they have any trace of alcohol in their system.

 Why Do I Need a Lawyer to Help Me?